neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 The KDF context is optimized to fit into a single HMAC-SHA256 block to reduce computational overhead.
 The master key can be any length.
 However, the **recommended key size is 64 bytes**.
 PackageProtector restricts key size to 32 - 64 bytes to provide adequate security.

-Data streams can have user provided *associated data* context (up to 16 bytes) that is used by KDF.
+Data streams can have user provided *associated data* context (up to 16 bytes) that is used by the KDF.
 The same value must be provided to unprotect the stream.

 ## Stream security
 Provided that the stream key and *associated data* combination is unique for every data stream, PackageProtector guarantees to detect: